Welcome to today's edition of the Rush 24-7 podcast.

 They know he's coming back.

-The preacher who said that the world would end on May 21st, now saying his calculations were off by five months.
+And did you hear, ladies and gentlemen, the preacher, the preacher who said that the world would end on May 21st, now saying his calculations were off by five months.

-Now I was going to give this old guy Harold Camping.
+Now, I was going to give this old guy Harold camping.

 I was going to give this guy the benefit of the doubt.